Norris heads Verstappen at Dutch GP second practice

 However, even if McLaren can challenge Verstappen in qualifying, it would be unwise to expect a threat to the local hero in the race.
 Verstappen was comfortably faster on the long runs - by 0.2secs over Norris and by 0.5secs over Leclerc comparing their runs on the soft tyre.

-Norris' team-mate Oscar Piastri was 19th fastest after a spin at the heavily-banked Hugenholtz hairpin early in the session in which he damaged his car.
+Norris' team-mate Oscar Piastri was 19th fastest after a spin at the heavily-banked Hugenholtz hairqpin early in the session in which he damaged his car.

 Alpha Tauri's Daniel Ricciardo also became tangled up in Piastri's crash as he failed to notice the McLaren until too late in the corner and crashed in avoidance.